macs30122-winter25/final-project-raam/README.md

 ---

+## Use of AI
+We have consulted ChatGPT for writing our functions, but all the code should be reproducible without the use of AI.

+---

 This README will be updated as the project progresses.
 If you have any questions, please reach out to any of the team members.
 Thank you!